 - Bouncing Betty: Text strings remain.

-- Python: The Python has an unused create a class icon and is the only non wonder weapon to have one most likely made redundant by the Executioner.
+- Python: The Python has an unused Create-a-Class icon and is the only non-wonder weapon to have one; it was most likely made redundant by the Executioner.

-- Ammo Pack: No remaining proof of what it was suppose to do but likely worked like the Bandolier perk seen in past Call of Duty titles.
+- Ammo Pack: Its original function is unknown, but it likely worked like the Bandolier perk seen in past Call of Duty titles.
 A menu icon remains.

-Probably leftover from Black Ops 1 or unused.
+Either leftover from Black Ops 1 or unused entirely.